Interest Rates

 Default Risk Premium

-Default risk describes a situation where a borrower may fail to repay borrowed funds as a result of bankruptcy.
-This might result in significant losses on the side of the lender.
+Default risk describes a situation in which a borrower may fail to repay borrowed funds due to bankruptcy, which might result in significant losses on the lender’s part.

 The default risk premium compensates investors for the possibility that the borrower will fail to make a promised payment at the contracted time and in the contracted amount.